Frequently Asked Questions

 A: The club provides a commercial grade ABC-type fire extinguisher, and a first aid kit consisting of bandages, gauze, disinfectant, and other associated supplies.
 Both of these are stored in the club storage shed, adjacent to the spectator area.

 A: With the exception of possibly a small Ultra-Micro (UMX) aircraft, you should never consider it due to safety concerns to persons and property.
 A model aircraft crashing, regardless of the cause, can damage property, and could seriously injure, maim, or potentially kill a person.
 In the case of the smaller UMX aircraft, the danger is much less, however we still recommend flying only at a field specifically designated for model aviation.
 In addition to the safety concerns, you also need to understand that the Federal Aviation Administration (FAA) controls the use of all airspace in the United States.
 As such, you must always comply with their regulations.
-These include aircraft marking, pilot registration, altitude and line-of-sight restrictions, and in the near future, remote ID broadcast module requirements.
+These include aircraft marking, pilot registration, altitude and line-of-sight restrictions, and remote ID broadcast module requirements.
 In addition, the FAA from time-to-time may issue Temporary Flight Restrictions (TRFs) for certain areas, while flying in other areas, such as national parks, is strictly prohibited unless specific permission is granted.
 To add to this confusion, some states and even some local communities have further restrictions about utilizing public property to conduct flight operations.
 In the interest of safety and to ensure you are flying legally, we only recommend flying at field specifically designated for that purpose.

 A: The process to register as a recreational use pilot is a two-step process, but it is both easy and inexpensive.
 You must first take an online test, then complete the Federal Aviation Administration's online registration application.
 Further information about the test and the registration process may be found at the links below.